mnylc/cit-toolkit/pages/community.md

 <br/>
 **Photograph Comparison**
 <br/>
-Print outs of historic photos of a neighborhood, with the location captioned on the back of the image.
+Printouts of historic photos of a neighborhood, with the location captioned on the back of the image.
 Participants can use a laptop or tablet to find the corresponding location on Google Street View.
 <br/>
 <br/>
 **Additional Resources**